AFTERWAKE/IRCBots/README.md

 - Very useful in finding things, given that you first ask the Magic Conch.
 Otherwise, often very moody.
 #### theCount
 - A legendary bot created by David Stidham.
 [Check out his github repo for his original source code](https://github.com/dstidham23/countBot)
 - Instructions are simple.
 At 8:30, 11:00, 1:30, and 4:00, theCount will start a counting game.
 You just keep counting until you reach the number theCount has chosen.
-For more indepth instructions, see `IRCBots/theCount/README.md`
+For available commands, see [`IRCBots/theCount/README.md`](theCount/README.md)
 #### dad
 - For all things dad
 - Dad is in Golang now!
 [Original Repo](https://github.com/alecwest/godaddyirc.git)